aws-samples/aws-security-hub-cross-account-controls-disabler/README.md

 * CIS.1.4 will be disabled for account `22222222222`, overriding the information fetched from the SecurityHub administrator.
 No exceptions are defined to enabled this control. `Exception` will be specified in the `update_standards_control` API call when disabling this control for account `22222222222`, since no explicit `DisabledReason` was given.
 * CIS.1.5 specifies the same account in both, `Disabled` and `Enabled` list.
 This is a conflict and the exception will be ignored.
 A warning will be logged in the `UpdateMembers` Lambda function and the control for the account `22222222222` will be set as specified in the SecurityHub administrator as a fallback.
 * Any other account and control will be set as specified in the SecurityHub administrator.

+### Security Hub Controls CLI
+[Security Hub Controls CLI](https://github.com/aws-samples/aws-security-hub-controls-cli) is a CLI tool to disable and enable security standards controls in AWS Security Hub.
+It also supports the exception handling described [here](#setting-exceptions).

 ## Workflow and Troubleshooting